 The following are some frequently asked questions from those who are new to teaching online.
-If you do not find your question listed below, trying searching for a topic using the search box in the upper right.
+If you do not find your question listed below, trying searching for a topic using the search box in the upper right corner of this page.

 Q. Where should I start?

 You should start by watching our Welcome to Online Teaching video.
 It explains many of the support options available to you.